swsnu/swpp2020-team2/README.md

 flush privileges;
 ```

 Now we can use `altroot` with blank password for mysql.
-And do followings:
+And do followings (this is not needed for unit test alone) also in mysql:
 ```
+use almanac_db;
+insert into almanac_university(id, name, domain) values(1, 'Seoul National University', 'snu.ac.kr');
+insert into almanac_department(id, name) values(1, 'Computer Science Engineering');
 ```

 The above procedure should be done once.
 Next time, skip above.